3 comments

 What is a Ruby method?

-A method is one, or multiple, lines of Ruby code grouped together for a specific purpose.
+A method is a set of one or more lines of Ruby code that are grouped together for a specific purpose.

 The purpose of a method can be to: